Germany’s love affair with meat is well and truly over, conference will hear

 Data from a yearly survey published this month and commissioned by the country’s Federal Ministry of Food and Agriculture has found that just 20% of Germans eat meat on a daily basis, compared to 34% in 2015.

-“Germany really has fallen out of love with meat,” Lea Stockmeier, Senior International Event Manager at ProVeg and the conference organizer, said.
+“Germany really has fallen out of love with meat,” Lea Stockmeier, Senior International Event Manager at ProVeg and the conference organiser, said.
 “Many people are intentionally eating less meat, and for a number of good reasons – curiosity, climate concerns, for the taste and out of concern for animal welfare.
 Our conference will shine the light on the future of food and how companies can adapt to the changing market.”

 Plant-based over meat